-This course is all about learning to program and develop video games and applications for mobile devices.
-By the end of the course, you will have a completed game and a starter Android app.
+This course is all about learning to program and develop applications for mobile devices.
+By the end of the course, you will have completed several Android apps and some small games.
 Along the way you will learn C# and java.
 This will serve as a spring board to further your computer science education.

 What should I know?